 - For conferences only: an appendix containing abstracts (of approximately 150-200 words) for each paper to be presented at the conference.

-All applications must be submitted through the ACLS Online Application System no later than 9 pm Eastern Daylight Time, October 1, 2014.
+All applications must be submitted through the ACLS Online Application System no later than 9 pm Eastern Standard Time, November 4, 2015.

 Questions concerning the application process should be directed to the firstname.lastname@example.org.